mitraboga/PorscheTurboFan/README.md

 ## Tools Used

-- **Autodesk Fusion 360**: For designing, modeling, and animating the components and the final assembly.
+- **Autodesk Fusion 360**: For designing, modelling, and animating the components and the final assembly.
+- **DaVinci Resolve**: For editing the descriptive/explanatory YouTube video.

 ## Conclusion